ShafSpecs/tiny-react-signals/packages/tiny-react-signals/BENCHMARKS.md

 - ✅ Maintained by a dedicated team
 - ✅ Has proper tooling and ecosystem support

-This Ultimate React project is an **experimental exploration** of "what if we could add signals to React" - not a recommendation to abandon React.
+This project is an **experimental exploration** of "what if we could add signals to React" - not a recommendation to abandon React.

 ## Benchmark Categories & Interpretation